Flea: In literature and art

+Children's author Michael Rosen wrote Nasty!, a collection of short stories, in 2009.
+The main story in the collection is The Bakerloo Flea, which follows a group of cleaners in the London Underground as they try to kill a giant flea which develops a taste for human blood.

 Flea circuses

 Flea circuses provided entertainment to nineteenth century audiences.
 These circuses, extremely popular in Europe from 1830 onwards, featured fleas dressed as humans or towing miniature carts, chariots, rollers or cannon.
 These devices were originally made by watchmakers or jewellers to show off their skill at miniaturization.
 A ringmaster called a "professor" accompanied their performance with a rapid circus patter.